valassi/bluefin/README.md

 BlueFin is a software package for Best Linear Unbiased Estimate Fisher Information aNalysis.

+## Overview

+This software is supported on SLC5 and SLC6 machines (and other variants of RedHat 5 and 6 distributions).
+The CVMFS file system is required to use the ROOT and GCC libraries installed there.

+To build the software: type `make`.

+You can also use the prebuilt bluefin binary in `prebuilt/slc6`.
+In that case, please use the provided `setup.csh` and `setup.sh` scripts in the same directory.

+Some examples of using bluefin are in the `tests.sh` script.

+## More details

 To download the latest version of the software (needs CERN Kerberos authentication):
 - `git clone https://:@gitlab.cern.ch:8443/valassi/bluefin.git`